Understanding Thai Language-Communication in Thailand

 If you see a perplexed expression on the face of the person you are addressing, try using more straightforward English.
 Try speaking slowly, not too slowly, and without intonation.
 Above all, remain cool, calm, and collected!
 Remember, things can be lost in translation!

 Some word endings are difficult for Thais.
 In words ending in “l,” the final consonant is often pronounced “n,” so you will hear “bin” for “bill.”
-Thai people often use the phrase “check bin” at a restaurant when asking for a bill.
+Thai people frequently use the phrase “check bin” at a restaurant when asking for a bill.

 So as you can see, there are many benefits to learning to communicate in Thai, even at a basic level.
-Thai people will welcome your effort and often show gratitude for trying to communicate in Thai.
+Thai people will welcome your effort and often show gratitude for trying to convey it in Thai.
 However, sometimes, they may chuckle at your pronunciation; nevertheless, don’t be dismayed; they have an impulsive response.

 Useful Thai Language